purepisces/Wenqing-LeetcodeSolution/Sliding-Window/Medium-567-Permutation-in-String.md

+Example 1:

+Input: s1 = "ab", s2 = "eidbaooo"
+Output: true
+Explanation: s2 contains one permutation of s1 ("ba").

+In this code, the size of the sliding window is indeed fixed.
+Specifically, the window size is set to the length of `s1`.
+Sliding window from `ei` to `id` to `ba`.

 Consider the example: **Input**: `s1 = "ab"`, `s2 = "eidboaoo"`.

 First, we compare `"ab"` with `"ei"`.
 If it matches, we can return `True` immediately.
 Otherwise, the for-loop continues, comparing `"ab"` with the next window, `"id"`, and then `"db"`.